How can I get a Fire Rescue patch?

 How can I get an Incident report?

 Please call our office (406) 727-8070 so we can assist you with this.
 We ask that you have the date and address of the Incident ready when you make the request.
-You will also need to complete the Information Request Form, provide photo ID and submit the appropriate fee.
+You will also need to complete the Document Release Form, provide photo ID and submit the appropriate fee.
 Please be advised that reports may not be available immediately after the incident.

 Medical Incidents are protected records and can only be obtained by Court Order or by the specific patient named in the report.

 Will Great Falls Fire Rescue service my fire extinguishers?